CERTCC/CERT-Guide-to-CVD/docs/operations/opsec.md

-A general discussion on encryption algorithms is beyond the scope of this report, but at the time of this writing, it is recommended to generate RSA keys with a length of at least 4096 bits to ensure security into the near-to-moderate-term future.
+A general discussion on encryption algorithms is beyond the scope of this documentation, but at the time of this writing, it is recommended to generate RSA keys with a length of at least 4096 bits to ensure security into the near-to-moderate-term future.